rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 The compilation stage of the kernel-building process is by far the easiest, but it also takes the most time.
 All that is needed at this point is simply to execute the make command, which will then automatically generate and take care of any dependency issues, compile the kernel itself, and compile any features (or drivers) that were enabled as loadable modules.

-Because of the amount of code that needs to be compiled, be prepared to wait a few minutes, at the very least, depending on the processing power of your system.
+Because of the amount of code that needs to be compiled, be prepared to wait a few minutes, at the very least, depending on your system's processing power.
 Let’s dig into the specific steps required to compile your new kernel.

 1. First, we’ll add an extra piece to the identification string for the kernel we are about to build.
 While still in the root of the kernel source tree, we’ll use the sed utility edit the Makefile in place.
 The variable we want to change is close to the top of the file.
 We want to change the line in the file that looks like this: